newvoll/ssmbak/README.md

 /testyssmbak/deeper/2 		 initial
 /testyssmbak/deeper/3 		 initial
 ```

+That's it!

+You can now seed backups for all previously set SSM Params with
+`ssmbak-all`.
+It will just show you what would be backed-up. `--do-it`
+to actually perform the backups.

 ## CLI Gotchas:
 * You need a bunch of shady permissions to create the stack.
 Look for such errors if it fails.